Censorship in Iran: Political

-Media

 Two notable crackdowns on the Iranian press occurred on August 7–11, 1979.
-This was early in the Islamic Revolution when the Khamenei forces were consolidating control, and dozens of non-Islamist newspapers were banned under a new press law banning "counter-revolutionary policies and acts."
+This was early in the Islamic Revolution when the Khomeini forces were consolidating control, and dozens of non-Islamist newspapers were banned under a new press law banning "counter-revolutionary policies and acts."

 Despite a ban on satellite television, dishes are on many Iranian rooftops, and people have access to dozens of Persian-language channels, including the Voice of America, broadcasting a daily dose of politics and entertainment.
 Thirty percent of Iranians watch satellite channels, but observers say the figures are likely to be higher.

 A number of unauthorized foreign radio services also broadcast into Iran on shortwave and encounter occasional jamming by the Iranian government due to their controversial nature.
 Such services include a popular phone-in program from Kol Israel (Voice of Israel), where callers must dial a number in Europe to be rerouted to the studio in Israel in order to protect against persecution for communicating with an enemy state.

-In March 2009, Amoo Pourang (Uncle Pourang), a television show watched by millions of Iranian children three times a week on state TV, was pulled from broadcasting after a child appearing on the program called his pet monkey "Mahmoud Ahmadinejad" live on air.
+In March 2009, Amoo Pourang (Uncle Pourang), a television show watched by millions of Iranian children three times a week on state TV, was pulled from broadcasting after a child appearing on the program called his toy monkey "Mahmoud Ahmadinejad" live on air.

 In September 2017, Reporters Without Borders (RSF) condemned the Iranian judicial system and intelligence services (VEVAK) for their attempts to put pressure on Iranian journalists based abroad and on their families still in Iran.
 This was done to influence the Persian-language sections of international media outlets such as the BBC Persian Service to broadcast pro-government programs and news.

+When the war in Iran started back in February after strikes were made by the United States and Israel, up to 9 journalists had been killed, with 1 being kidnapped, 7 being injured, 16 being assaulted or harassed, 9 media outlets being damaged from the airstrikes, 11 being detained or taken in for questioning, and 19 having been obstructed while reporting.
+In April 2026 the Iranian judiciary went on to order the identification along with asset seizure and the freezing of bank accounts of at least 100 individuals, with quite a few of them being journalists and media workers, with 63 of them being members of the London-based Persian-language channel Iran International and 25 of them being part of another similar network called Manoto TV.

+When it comes to films, the Iranian government has the Ministry of Culture and Islamic Guidance that consists of nine members who are academics, former directors, and parliamentarians who were given the task of reviewing and approving the content of every film before it entered production and before it was presented to the Iranian public.
+Films would be banned if they contained topics that were un-Islamic, such as women's rights, violence, drug abuse, alcohol, and other behaviors.